 The 3DMark Basic Edition, equipped with the DirectX 12 benchmark Time Spy, should more than meet your needs.
 3DMark scores are also some of the best indicators of GPU performance around.

-There’s plenty of benchmarking software available online, most of which do a poor job of truly revealing your component’s performance.
-The list above is comprised of tested and trustworthy benchmarking programs which IT professionals and moderate users alike can use to gather information concerning a PC’s hardware configuration.
+There are plenty of system benchmark software available online, most of which do a poor job of truly revealing your component’s performance.
+The list above is comprised of tested and trustworthy benchmarking programs which IT professionals and casual users can both use to gather information concerning a PC’s hardware configuration.

 Much of the software provided can also be used to stress test your PC components.
 Read our article to learn more.